Sign up here to get our newsletter!

 Who we are

-Lucy Jones is from Britain and has lived in Berlin since 1998.
-She translates German fiction and co-manages the translators’ collective Transfiction.
-She writes short stories, some of which have been published in Berlin’s SAND Journal and the Pigeon Pages.
+Lucy Jones translates German fiction including by the authors Anke Stelling, Theresia Enzensberger, Brigitte Reimann, Annemarie Schwarzenbach and Ronald Schernikau, and co-manages the Berlin collective Transfiction.
+She also translates journalism and writes short stories, some of which have been published in Berlin’s SAND Journal and the Pigeon Pages NYC, who nominated her for a Pushcart Prize in 2018.

 Radio interview on B:EAST Berlin (from 10′:31”):